LucasArruda/Short-Tutorials/Create-an-iPad-Version-of-your-Game/P0/content.md

 *   Using iPad specific images: once you decide to build an iPad version of your game, we will provide *-ipad.png* and *-ipad-hd.png* images for you.
 You can drop these images into your project and cocos2D will use these assets when running on an iPad.

 Now you can start building a great iPad version of your game!
-If you need any additional help, please drop me a line at: [benji@makegameswith.us](mailto:benji@makegameswith.us)
+If you need any additional help, please drop me a line at: [benji@makeschool.com](mailto:benji@makeschool.com)